Blue-Beaker/QuestsTweaker/README.md

 ## CraftTweaker API
 ### mods.questtweaker.QuestManager
 Add/set progress for any existing and available task from crafttweaker:
+When the task is unavailable (for example has dependencies uncompleted), this function does nothing.
 `QuestManager.addTaskProgress(IPlayer player, string/int id, long progress);`
 `QuestManager.setTaskProgress(IPlayer player, string/int id, long progress);`
 ```